 Correct help keys in TranslatedStrings files: Updates all the localized shortcuts shown in Lightroom Help automatically from the actual shortcuts, saving backups of the TranslatedStrings files in the same folders.
-Adobe tries to maintain the localized Help shortcuts manually, but as of Lightroom 11.5, there are hundreds of errors.
-These include showing the wrong key, using Delete or Backspace on the wrong operating system, showing the internal name for a key instead of the user-interface name (e.g. Esc instead of Escape), showing the English name for a key instead of the translation, inconsistent capitalization, variant names for the same key, using \ rather than ^L, inconsistent spacing (e.g. “Shift+F” instead of “Shift + F”).
+Adobe tries to maintain the localized Help shortcuts manually, and in the first releases of Any Shortcut in Lightroom 11 there were hundreds of errors.
+But Adobe has gradually fixed most of these, but remaining ones include showing the wrong key, using Delete or Backspace on the wrong operating system, showing the internal name for a key instead of the user-interface name (e.g. Esc instead of Escape), showing the English name for a key instead of the translation, inconsistent capitalization, variant names for the same key, using \ rather than ^L, inconsistent spacing (e.g. “Shift+F” instead of “Shift + F”).

 By default, Analyze puts its output in the

 analyze folder on your Desktop, but this can be changed in ⚙️ Settings.